Borno State: Climate

 The climate of Borno state is characteristic of rainfall variability, with a strong latitudinal zone, which is drier in this northeastern state.
 The commencement of the rainy season in this northeast state is around June/July of every year, which is far behind the southeastern states.
 The trade wind, also regarded as the harmattan season is often experienced in the state between the months of December and February.
 There is a reduction in rainfall from 3,800 mm to below 650 mm in the state, hence it rains in the state between 4 and 5 months annually.
 The state experiences high relative humidity annually.
-The hottest period in the state is in the month of May, with an average of 34^{0}C while the month of January is the coldest with an annual average of 23^{0}C. The wettest month is August with an average of 118.6 mm while the windiest month is December with an average of 11 km/h.
+The hottest period in the state is in the month of May, with an average of 34^{o}C while the month of January is the coldest with an annual average of 23^{o}C. The wettest month is August with an average of 118.6 mm while the windiest month is December with an average of 11 km/h.